perseids-project/JackSON/docs/THEORIZING.md

 ## Easiest way to think about it.
 Filesystem served JSON as detailed record keeping.
-SPARQL served triples as system for searching exploring connections.
+SPARQL served triples are a system for searching exploring connections.

 aka...

 Filesystem served JSON is the court stenographer.
 SPARQL served triples is the journalist covering the case.

-## Use URLs as URIs?